Missing Data Estimation in Temporal Multilayer Position-aware Graph Neural Network (TMP-GNN): Performance Evaluation

 \subsection{Potential Inputs to TMP-GNN: Single Graph v.s.
 Multiple Graphs}

 There are several ways we can feed P-GNN: \begin{itemize} \item{\emph{Supracentrality Graph $\mathbb{C}(\omega)$}: In this case, we represent the centrality of a temporal multi-layer graph via a supracentrality matrix that is analogous to a single graph with $\mathrm{N} \times \mathrm{T}$ number of nodes.
 The main advantage of this approach is to illustrate the graph with all weighted intra-layer and inter-layer edges.
 However, the matrix size might get relatively large in the presence of large number of $\mathrm{T}$.
-In the next section, we demonstrate that this approach outperforms the one with multiple-graphs input.} \item{\emph{Multiple Graphs}: In this approach, a sequence of centrality / adjacency matrices associated to each time layer, $\{\boldsymbol{A}^{(1)},\boldsymbol{A}^{(2)}, \cdots,\boldsymbol{A}^{(\mathrm{T})}\}$ is fed into P-GNN.
-That is, the multi-layer graph is treated as individual instances of single graph.} \item{The input to P-GNN can be a single graph with the entry of its corresponding adjacency matrix as follows:
+In the next section, we demonstrate that this approach outperforms the one with multiple-graphs input.} \item{\emph{Multiple Graphs}: In this approach, a sequence of centrality / adjacency matrices associated to each time layer, $\{\boldsymbol{A}^{(1)},\boldsymbol{A}^{(2)}, \cdots,\boldsymbol{A}^{(\mathrm{T})}\}$, is fed into P-GNN.
+That is, the multi-layer graph is treated as individual instances of single graph without consideration of inter-layer coupling.} \item{The input to P-GNN can be a single graph with the entry of its corresponding adjacency matrix as follows:

-In this approach, we treat the multi-layer graph as a single graph where each element of the adjacency matrix is a time series of features associated to an edge connecting nodes $u$ and $v$.
-In order to capture the temporal characteristics of a node/edge, a recurrent neural network based is required before applying function $F$ in Fig. \ref{fig:fig1111} that leads to high computational complexity.
+In this approach, we treat the multi-layer graph as a single graph where each element of the adjacency matrix is a time series of features associated to an $e_{uv}$.
+In order to capture the temporal characteristics of a $v$/$e_{uv}$, a recurrent neural network based is required before applying function $F$ in Fig. \ref{fig:fig1111} that leads to high computational complexity.
 We have not implemented this method.} \end{itemize}